Adenrele/Movie-Production-Analysis/Description of the Task.md

 Report

-This report was the first required in the Data Science Research Methods module
+This report was the first required in the Data Science Research Methods module of the MSc Data Science course at the Universiy of Sussex.

 Scenario
 In summary, the requirement is the analysis of IMDB data for the production of an action plan to produce a successful movie with 1.5million from investors.